kalininalab/LoReMINE/README.md

   -g GENOME_SIZE, --genome-size GENOME_SIZE
                         estimated genome size (default = 5000000 bp (5Mbp))
   -o OUTPUT, --output OUTPUT
-                        path to the save the output of the assembly -t THREADS, --threads THREADS
+                        path to the save the output of the pipeline -t THREADS, --threads THREADS
                         number of threads to use, default = 1 --prefix PREFIX       Prefix for the output.
 If you use "batch_run" parameter, then provide "NA" as an input for this parameter